 The offer to provide details of source materials used to inform the British Association of Dermatologists' PILs is for instances where the advice provided in the PILs does not reflect local practice and therefore evidence supporting said advice needs to be produced.
 It is not an offer to conduct literature searches or supply bibilographic materials for your own research.

-Mepacrine (an unlicensed drug in the UK of which there are many) was introduced as a treatment for malaria and for certain other tropical infections.
-It is one of several antimalarial drugs that have been found to also have anti-inflammatory properties, which can help some skin conditions.
+Mepacrine was originally introduced as a treatment for malaria and for certain other tropical infections.
+It is an unlicensed medication in the United Kingdom.
+It is one of several antimalarial drugs that have also been found to have anti-inflammatory properties, which can help some skin conditions.